CircleOfNice/CoreWorker/README.md

 const result = await process("your command", "condition").ready(1000);
 ```
 You also have the possibility to wait until your process is finished, which is shown in the next example.
-This time you don't need to set a conditio, unless you want to wait until the process is ready additionally.
+This time you don't need to set a condition, unless you want to wait until the process is ready additionally.
 Afterwards you can await the finished-state with or without a specified timeout.
 ```js
 import { process } from "core-worker";